privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

 ### Structured keys response specification

-Structured keys are keys that the browser is aware of and the browser can use the response to do additional processing.
-The value of these keys must abide by the following schema for the browser to successfully parse them.
+Structured keys are keys that the client is aware of and the client can use the response to do additional processing.
+The value of these keys must abide by the following schema for the client to successfully parse them.

 Note that they must be serialized to string when stored as the value.